pavanpodila/long-form-writing/mobx-quick-start/index.md

 As your application scales in size, it becomes necessary to pay close attention to how state is being changed from different parts of your application.
 It is quite common to have several async operations going on in your app, such as network calls, timers or promise-based operations.
 Managing the success, failure states of these operations and ensuring that the UI is not going out of sync, can become challenging.
 With MobX, you can map these to a set of observables, actions and reactions and wire them together without much boilerplate.

+This is one of the reasons why MobX has stormed into popularity.
+There has been huge adoption in lots of companies, from the startups to the Fortune 500s.

+## A Taste of MobX

 Consider this snippet of MobX that wires a `TodoComponent` (the UI, aka reaction) to a `TodoStore` (the observable).
 By firing _actions_ from the UI, we mutate the state of the Todo, which gets observed by `TodoComponent` to re-render the state.

 > See the example live on [CodeSandbox](https://codesandbox.io/s/m4my65o63p)